Tallinn… I have to admit, I did not know much about the capital of Estonia before visiting it.

 Here is my first impression of the hotel:

-My local friends visited me in the hotel for a drink, and they said it looks even better in the real life than on the video.
+My local friends visited me in the hotel for a drink, and they said it looked even better in real life than in the video.
 And I totally agree!

-Already after I recorded this video, I have noticed that I have a door which I didn’t know where it would lead.
+Already after I recorded this video, I noticed that I had a door that I didn’t know where it leads.
 I opened it and what did I see?
-A preserved medieval staircase that led to my neighbors’ room one floor down.
+A preserved medieval staircase leading to my neighbor’s room one floor down.
 How awesome is that?
 My own private secret passage!

 It was so great looking out from my window, I could see tourists taking pictures of the hotel.
 The excursions would stop once in a while to tell people the history of the place.
-The Three sisters hotel offers you a chance to gaze old Tallinn city’s wall cracks but still with style, comfort and luxury!
+The Three Sisters hotel offers you a chance to gaze at old Tallinn city’s wall cracks but still with style, comfort, and luxury!

 No doubt The Three sisters was chosen by many noble people, just to name a few:

-Make sure to visit their restaurant called SÖE (you can of course just walk in as well, you don’t have to be a guest of the hotel to dine there), it is located on the ground floor of the hotel.
-SÖE surprised me with high quality European food as well as very affordable prices for its level.
-The food was so delicious, I am getting hungry just by thinking about it!
+Make sure to visit their restaurant called Bordoo (you can of course just walk in as well, you don’t have to be a guest of the hotel to dine there), it is located on the ground floor of the hotel.
+Bordoo surprised me with high-quality European food as well as very affordable prices for its level.
+The food was so delicious, I am getting hungry just thinking about it!

 By the way, every Friday there is live piano music, great for romantic dinners!